 Elizabeth Link

-Link Land & Livestock is the result of a life spent in agriculture, a childhood dream to spend my days with as many animals as possible, and a niche hope that being in love with grass & soil might be useful to others.
+Link Land & Livestock is the result of a life spent in agriculture, a childhood dream to spend my days with as many animals as possible, and a niche hope that being in love with grass & soil might be part of a livelihood.

 Owner, Shepherd